Cody Bellinger Player Props: Cubs vs. Yankees

-On Saturday, Cody Bellinger (.524 on-base percentage in past 10 games, 165 points above season-long percentage) and the Chicago Cubs face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:05 PM ET.
+The Chicago Cubs, including Cody Bellinger (.500 on-base percentage in past 10 games, 147 points above season-long percentage), battle starting pitcher Domingo German and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3 with a home run and an RBI) against the Yankees.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Cody Bellinger Game Info & Props vs. the Yankees